j-veylop/punch-control/README.md

 ## How does it work

 Punch Control uses `arp-scan` to find devices connected to your wifi network, and associates their MAC addresses to the employees.
-It logs connected devices every minutes and inserts the check-in and check-out times into a `.csv` file at the end of every day.
+It logs connected devices every minute and inserts the check-in and check-out times into a `.csv` file at the end of every day.

 ## Dependencies